Range Rover Classic: North American market

-Although the Range Rover was designed with the US market in mind, and was planned to be launched in the US in the middle of 1971, with a base price of $5,300, it didn't come to fruition due to the lack of finance, production capacity, and new US safety and environmental regulations.
+Although the Range Rover was designed with the US market in mind, and was planned to be launched in the US in the middle of 1971, with a base price of $5,300, that did not actually happen, due to new US safety and environmental regulations, coupled with British Leyland's precarious finances.
 While the Land Rover Series III was still imported into the US, a decline in sales and new design regulations caused British Leyland to withdraw the Land Rover brand from the US market in 1974.

-In the early 1980s, Americans obtained the Range Rover through the grey market, modified to meet US regulations by four Los Angeles area-based dealers, and starting in 1984, also by Aston Martin's American Division based in Greenwich, Connecticut.
+Americans did want the Range Rover, so in the early 1980s, Americans obtained the Range Rover through the rather costly grey market, modified to meet US regulations by four Los Angeles area-based dealers, and starting in 1984, also by Aston Martin's American Division based in Greenwich, Connecticut.

-Range Rover of North America was established in Lanham, Maryland in late 1985, to import factory U.S. Model Range Rovers through the ports of Baltimore and Long Beach, California.
-The first NAS Range Rover was sold on 16 March 1987, with demand far exceeding supply Range Rovers were often resold for far more than their retail price.
+Import of factory built U.S. Model Range Rovers began 16 March 1987.
+Range Rover of North America was established in Lanham, Maryland in late 1985, to import through the ports of Baltimore and Long Beach, California.
+Only four door models were ever imported.
+With demand far exceeding supply, Range Rovers were often resold for far more than their retail price.
 Range Rover would be sold nationwide through a network of 36 dealers, expanding to 65 by 1988.
 With fuel injection replacing the carburetors, Range Rover was easier to modify for US emission regulations.
 The Range Rover was officially introduced to the US market in the 1987 LA Auto Show in January and Chicago Auto Show on 7 February.

 In 1988, Range Rover won Playboy′s "Best 4x4" award.
 In 1989, to establish its reputation, eight special edition Range Rovers were prepared for the "Great Divide Expedition", a 12-day, 1128 mile trek in the Rocky Mountains in the state of Colorado, from 21 August to 2 September 1989.
 Partway through the event, one of these special edition Range Rovers was rolled multiple times at high speed by automotive journalist Jay Lamm.

-On 1 August 1992, The Range Rover of North America shifted to Land Rover North America, Inc.
+On 1 August 1992, The Range Rover of North America label became Land Rover North America, Inc.